Haripad Assembly constituency

-Haripad State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Alappuzha Lok Sabha constituency.
+Haripad State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
 As of the 2021 assembly elections, the current MLA is Ramesh Chennithala of INC.

-Local self governed segments
+Local self-governed segments

-Haripad Niyamasabha constituency is composed of the following local self governed segments:
+Haripad Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Haripad Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Haripad Assembly constituency during the period of various assemblies:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,96,024 registered voters in Haripad Constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,96,024 registered voters in Haripad Assembly constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,88,651 registered voters in Haripad Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,88,651 registered voters in Haripad Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,71,834 registered voters in the constituency for the 2011 election.